pie-framework/pie-cli/src/cli/pack-question.md

 > Note: This doesn't generate the final question for you.
 To do that you'll need to create the final html page, include the 2 js files above, and use a controller that can interact with the controller-map.js file.
 See [pie-docs](http://pielabs.github.io/pie-docs) for more infomation.

 ### Options
-  `--pieBranch` - what branch of the pie dependencies (pie-player, pie-control-panel, etc) to use: default: `develop`.
-  `--clean` - clean build assets before packing. default: `false`
-  `--support` - a js file to load to add support for a build type.
-See below.

  `--dir` - the relative path to a directory to use as the root.
 This should contain `config.json` and `index.html` (default: the current working directory)
-  `--configFile` - the name of the pie data file - default `config.json`
+  `--port` - the port to use - default `4000`
+  `--clean` - clean build assets before serving.
+Do this if you've added a new component. default: `false` `--bundleName` - the name of the generated bundle - default `pie.js` `--controllersFilename` - the name of the generated controllers file - default `controllers.js` `--pieBranch` - what branch of the pie dependencies (pie-player, pie-control-panel, etc) to use: default: `develop` `--support` - a js file to load to add support for a build type.
+See below.
-  `--keepBuildAssets` - keep supporting build assets (like node_modules etc) after packing has completed - default:  `true`
+  `--questionConfigFile` - the name of the pie data file - default `config.json` `--questionDependenciesFile` - the name of the pie data file - default `config.json` `--questionMarkupFile` - the name of layout file - default `index.html` ~~`--keepBuildAssets` - keep supporting build assets (like node_modules etc) after packing has completed - default:  `true`~~
-  `--dependenciesFile` - the name of the dependencies file (to be removed) - default `dependencies.json`
-  `--buildExample` - build an example? - default: `false`
+  `--buildExample` - build an example? - default: `true`
-  `--markupFile` - if building an example - the name of the html file with the layout for the question. default: `false`
-  `--exampleFile` - if building an example - the name of the generated example html file. default: `false`
+  `--exampleFile` - if building an example - the name of the generated example html file. default: `example.html`

 ### Examples
 ```shell